SUDDEN DESU

 Of course, a skilled code hacker could remove this secondary check too, but it certainly would have given them a headache.

-'Data East' Input Codes
+Input Codes

-There are two input codes hidden on the Data East logo screen, both of which should be accessible by the production hardware without any hacking.
+There are two input codes hidden on the Data East logo screen, both of which should be accessible on production hardware without any hacking.
 As a prerequisite, switches 6 and 7 (marked as Free Play and Unused) need to be enabled on DIP switch 2.
 For the input code itself, it needs to be entered relatively quickly, before the Data East logo fades.

 Note that the Data East logo is not present in the Japanese version of the game.
 As such, the codes are only available on the European version.
 However, all the code is still present in the Japanese version; more on that below.